Shawnmhy/NSCLC-Pipeline/README.md

 ## Installation guide

 ### Instructions
-To install the pipeline, simply download the codes and run from local R or Python compiler.
+To install the pipeline, simply download the codes and run from local R compiler.

 ## Installation time
 * Installation time all dependencies should take no longer than 30 minutes.